choderalab/neutromeratio/README.md

 ## Implementation details

 The calculation of the energies in the current torchANI implementation (https://github.com/aiqm/torchani) is in float32.
-This lead initially to precission issiues with increased NCMC protocl length.
-We are using float64 for summing up the energies for the neural net potentials avoiding this issue.
+This led initially to numerical underflow and other precision loss bugs with increased NCMC protocol length, since the work of a protocol is a sum of many small increments.
+To mitigate this issue, we sum the energies in float64.

 ```python
 class DoubleAniModel(torchani.nn.ANIModel):